 Conclusion

-The bags in this review fill the needs of the modern urban commuter very well, offering a balanced blend of function and fashion depending on your needs and preferences.
+The bags tested here fill the needs of the modern urban commuter very well, offering a balanced blend of function and fashion depending on your needs and preferences.
 We hope this review has helped direct you to the best bag for your daily gear.
 In the end, the spirit of the traditional messenger bag holds steady: a durable bag that allows freedom of movement in a variety of urban environments and easy access to your toolkit.
 Whether you're carrying wrenches and hammers up a powerline or tablets and gadgets up the elevator, there's likely a modern messenger bag made just for you.